Statistical inference for multivariate extremes via a geometric approach: Introduction

 \subsection{Multivariate extreme value theory}

+Multivariate extreme value theory provides the basis for estimation of rare event probabilities that involve the effect of more than one variable.
+Applications are diverse and include estimating flood risk \citep{Keefetal13b,EngelkeHitz20}, extreme air pollution levels \citep{HeffernanTawn04,Vettorietal19}, structural design \citep{ColesTawn94}, dietary risk assessment \citep{Chautru15} and financial risk assessment \citep{ZhangHuang06,Hilaletal14}.

-The study of multivariate extremes primarily began in the 1970s and 80s, with the theoretical study of multivariate regular variation (MRV) \citep{deHaan1970,deHaanResnick77,Resnick1987}.
-MRV is intrinsically tied up with the componentwise block maximum method for multivariate extremes.
-Suppose we have $n$ independent replicates of a random vector $\bm{Y}_i \in \mathbb{R}^d$, $i=1,\ldots,n$; the componentwise maximum vector is defined as
+The study of multivariate extremes primarily began in the 1970s and 80s, with the theoretical study of multivariate regular variation \citep{deHaan1970,deHaanResnick77,Resnick1987}.
+Multivariate regular variation is intrinsically tied up with the componentwise block maximum method for multivariate extremes.
+Suppose we have $n$ independent replicates of a random vector $\bm{Y}_i \in \mathbb{R}^d$, $i=1,\ldots,n$; the componentwise maximum vector is

 Univariate extreme value theory tells us that if, for each $j=1,\ldots,d$, there exists $a_{n,j}>0, b_{n,j}$ such that $\{M_{n,j} - b_{n,j}\}/a_{n,j}$ converges to a non-degenerate random variable, then the distribution of this limiting variable is generalized extreme value \citep{FisherTippett28, Gnedenko43}, which is the only univariate \emph{max-stable} distribution.
-The additional condition for joint convergence of the entire vector $\{\bm{M}_n -\bm{b}_n\}/\bm{a}_n$ to a multivariate max-stable distribution is MRV.
+A distribution is max-stable if it is invariant to the operation of taking (componentwise) block maxima, up to marginal location and scale changes.
+The additional condition for joint convergence of the entire vector $\{\bm{M}_n -\bm{b}_n\}/\bm{a}_n$ to a multivariate max-stable distribution is multivariate regular variation.
 Since this represents an assumption on the dependence structure it can be expressed in standardized margins: a common choice is to set $X_{P,j} = 1/\{1-F_j(Y_j)\}$, where $X_{P,j}$ follows a standard Pareto distribution if $Y_j \sim F_j$ has a continuous distribution, else it is asymptotically Pareto.
-A common way to express the MRV assumption is
+A common way to express the multivariate regular variation assumption is